 - Is a query running, or is it waiting for available resources?

 Using these views in conjunction with built-in commands such as

 PROFILE, an administrator can better diagnose the root cause of pathological query performance, and determine which workload or resource improvements are necessary.

 By default, the workload profiling counters are not enabled.
 You must enable the advanced counters by setting the

 read_advanced_counters global variable, which is also discussed in the Advanced Statistics section of the Management View Statistics Reference topic.
-For more information on how to set system variables, see How to Update System Variables.
+For more information on how to set engine variables, see the engine variables overview.

 memsql> SET GLOBAL read_advanced_counters = ON; Query OK, 0 rows affected (0.00 sec)